danionescu0/home-automation/weather-predict/README.md

 # How does it work

-- raw data that is coming from the weather station is stored in a mongoDb database
+- raw data that is coming from the weather station is stored in a MongoDb database
-- when the model is generated, data is exported from mongoDb into a pandas dataframe and it's augmented like this:
+- when the model is generated, data is exported from MongoDb into a pandas dataframe and it's augmented like this:
 1. nan values are dropped
 2. the data is grouped and aditional metrics are constructed along the way.
 ````